-A recent study in Israeli business newspaper Globes found that in Dimona, in the heart of the Negev Desert, the average yield on an investment apartment is six per cent.
-In other cities in the periphery, such as Bet Shean, in the Jordan Valley, and Nesher, just south of Haifa, the yield can also reach above five per cent in certain neighborhoods.
+A recent study in the Israeli business newspaper Globes found that in Dimona, in the heart of the Negev Desert, the average yield on an investment apartment is six percent.
+In other cities in the periphery, such as Bet Shean, in the Jordan Valley, and Nesher, just south of Haifa, the yield can also reach above five percent in certain neighborhoods.
 However, even these areas have seen a moderate rise in apartment prices in recent years.

 Those looking to purchase a home in Israel as an investment must decide on which parameters to base their decision on.
 If the goal is capital gains from the increase in property value, then the areas of high demand in central Israel are probably a better route.
 If buyers are looking for a stable return from rental income, then investing in peripheral areas makes more sense.

 3. Buying property in Israel is an excellent way to diversify your investment portfolio and reduce risk

 Intelligent investors are careful not to put all their eggs into one basket.
 Focusing on one commodity, whether it is stocks, gold, or real estate, exposes investors to too much risk in the event of a crisis in that particular industry.
 This approach is even more important today, as the global economy faces a severe economic crisis.